Out-of-the-box: Black-box Causal Attacks on Object Detectors

-We note that an \msps does not need to be human interpretable.
-The explainability of our attacks simply means that we detect the most important causes for the classification.
-By finding the cause, and attacking only the cause, it is easy to say \emph{why} the attack works.
-If the cause changes, then it naturally follows that the effect -- the detection -- will also often change. \blackcatt allows the user to see exactly what information the \od was using and what changes are permissible to that information.
+We note that an \msps does not need to satisfy human intuition: models are not people.
+A good \xai method should reveal what a model uses, not what a human expects to see~\cite{bhusalface}.
+The explainability of our attacks means that we detect the most important causes for the classification.
+By finding the cause, and attacking only the cause, it is easy to see \emph{why} the attack works.
+If the cause changes, then it naturally follows that the effect may also change. \blackcatt allows the user to see exactly what information the \od was using and what changes are permissible to that information.

 To summarize, the contributions of this paper are as follows.
 We introduce \blackcatt, a causally grounded, black-box explainability attack for \od.
 We characterize the spatial relationship between \mspss and \od bounding boxes, showing that causal pixels frequently lie \emph{outside} the bounding box.
 We propose and evaluate two algorithms, \blackcattGreedy and \blackcattMOG, that use both pixel ranking and \mspss to synthesize low-distortion perturbations for three different attack goals: removing the detection, changing the classification, and adding a new, spurious detection.
+These two methods require only the bounding box and label.
 We show the superiority of both our algorithms compared to two standard techniques.
 We also use two different black-box tools to generate initial saliency maps, showing the general applicability of our approach.

+Moreover, we show that \blackcatt can be used as a \emph{meta-algorithm} to benefit other attack methods when more information is available.
+By allowing \blackcatt access to a loss function, we improve the imperceptibility and explainability of state-of-the-art attack methods.
-We provide a reproducible evaluation protocol and a set of quantitative measures---success rate, $L_2$, Learned Perceptual Image Patch Similarity (LPIPS), and others--- to evaluate our methods and assess the trade-off between attack effectiveness and perceptual distortion.

-Due to the lack of space, the full experimental results, additional illustrations and examples, our code, and datasets are submitted as a part of the supplementary material.
+We provide a reproducible evaluation protocol and a set of quantitative measures---success rate, $L_0$, $L_1$, and $L_2$ norms, Learned Perceptual Image Patch Similarity (LPIPS), and others---to evaluate our methods and assess the trade-off between attack effectiveness and perceptual distortion.
+Due to the lack of space, the full experimental results, additional illustrations and examples, our code, and results are included in the supplementary material.